WindWaker-IT/windwaker-it.github.io/_posts/2024-08-24-bandit_level_1.md

 ### Start

-Let's begin by connecting to the server `bandit.labs.overthewire.org` and logging in with user `bandit` on port `2220`.
+Let's begin by connecting to the server `bandit.labs.overthewire.org` and logging in with user `bandit1` on port `2220`.

 We have several commands available for this task: